Dhannyya is experienced in using ayurvedic home remedies and has found her own ways to naturally avoid morning sickness.

 Whether you breastfeed or give formula milk, your infant may develop colic and cry because of gas and stomach pain.
 My child suffered from a colic problem until he was one year old.
 She cried for no reason and refused to nurse.
 This continued even after I started giving her solid food.

 Babies develop gas because they do not move.
-Gas bubbles form in a baby's stomach, and this makes the baby "colicky."
-No matter whether you feed them lactogen, soy milk, mother’s milk, or other milk, gas and stomach pain is common for infants under six months of age.
-Many people recommend gripe water—a combination of sodium bicarbonate, dill oil, and fennel oil— but it never helped my child.
-She stopped crying when we gave him gripe water, and sometimes even sleep, but then she would wake up and cry.
+Gas bubbles form in a baby’s stomach, making the baby “colicky.”
+No matter whether you feed them lactogen, soy milk, mother’s milk, or other milk, gas and stomach pain are common for infants under six months of age.
+Many recommend gripe water—a combination of sodium bicarbonate, dill oil, and fennel oil— but it never helped my child.
+She stopped crying when we gave him gripe water and sometimes even sleep, but then she would wake up and cry.
 I also tried several other medicines my pediatrician prescribed for my baby’s colic, including Colicaid, but they did not work for my baby.